 Back in the day, email remarketing campaigns were known by a much more aggressive name: email blasts.
 Such campaigns suffered from poor public perception and high unsubscribe rates.
 Think about it – would you really want to have your email blasted?
 The nature and frequency of these remarketing emails were much different.

 Today’s email remarketing campaigns are generally thought of more favorably.
 They utilize personalization to demonstrate relevance to customer interests.

-Many factors contribute to an email being opened.
-One of these factors is sender names, which we have explored before.
+Many factors contribute to an email being opened, such as sender names and subject lines.
 However, we often overlook frequency when thinking about campaign efficacy.
 The more emails you send, the lower your open rate goes.

 To ensure optimal open rates, and ultimately, conversions, we’ve leveraged the research behind methodical, well-planned remarketing email frequency to help you find the right balance.

 One of the challenging aspects of determining remarketing email frequency is that there is no cookie cutter solution.
 According to the Direct Marketing Association, 35% of businesses send only one or two marketing emails per month; 19% send only one per month, and 9% send more than six per month.
 With so much variance, it can seem difficult to determine your ideal send rate.
 As a general rule however, smaller companies should send fewer emails than larger companies.